 1987 - A look toward the Village and Bruin theatres from the Richard Wojcik collection appearing on the Facebook page Vintage Los Angeles.
 Thanks, Richard!

-1989 - A photo taken by Richard DuVal during the run of "Tango & Cash."
+1989 - A photo taken by Richard DuVal during the run of "Tango & Cash," a December release.
 See his post for the Westwood Village in the 70s and 80s Facebook group for a second shot.
 Thanks, Richard!

 1991 - That's Robin Hood shooting a flaming arrow (yes, real flames) toward the portion of the Sherwood Forest that's on top of the Bruin's marquee.
 See the Bruin shot.
 Thanks to Richard DuVal for sharing his two photos of the June "Robin Hood: Prince of Thieves" premiere as a post for the Photos of Los Angeles Facebook group.